 Many people do not realize how close a person’s addiction and financial lives are often linked.
 This can be difficult to pull out of because financial issues are usually a trigger for people to fall back into their addictive behaviors.
 Financial training can be a great way to break this cycle and help a person heal in every way over the long run.
 Always be sure to invest time and money in this area in order to fully recover from an addiction.

-SMART Recovery, or Self-Management and Recovery Training, is a non-profit organization designed to help individuals suffering from addictive behaviors regain the ability to live healthy and fulfilling lives.
-It offers a science-based alternative or supplement to the traditional, faith-based twelve step recovery models.
+SMART Recovery, or Self-Management and Recovery Training, is a non-profit organization designed to help individuals suffering from addictive behaviors regain the ability to enjoy healthy and fulfilling lives.
+It offers a science-based alternative or supplement to the traditional, faith-based twelve-step recovery models.
 SMART Recovery began as an off-shoot of the for-profit Rational Recovery and has since expanded as a worldwide presence with over 1500 weekly face-to-face meetings, online meetings, and a 24/7 chat room to provide guidance and support.